tc39/proposal-built-in-modules/README.md

 To allow the JavaScript engine to participate in module resolution the **HostResolveModuleIdentifier** _Abstract Operation_ should be changed to allow more than one resolver.
-Taking inspiration from the [Python import mechanism](https://docs.python.org/3/reference/import.html) there should be a chain of resolvers to resolve modules and a way to register resolvers.
+Taking inspiration from the [Python import mechanism](https://docs.python.org/3/reference/import.html) there should be a chain of resolvers to resolve modules and a way to register them.
 This will allow the engine to have its own resolver alongside any resolvers registered by the embedder.

+> Insert picture here

 Having more than one resolver is not very different than the current operation, each resolver in the chain still has the same responsibilities when trying to resolve a _ModuleIdentifier_: